xtremexp/UT4X-Converter/README.md

 ---

 ## History
+- 1.0.4 - 25/11/2021
+  * removed references to utforums since it has been set to read-only permanently (https://www.epicgames.com/unrealtournament/forums/unreal-tournament-discussion/announcements/413461-unreal-tournament-forum-changes)
+  * updated readme for installation procedure
+  * "Check for updates" menu now opens github releases page

 - 1.0.3 - 25/11/2021
   * all: textures are now exported by default to .png (better quality and alpha layer) instead of .tga
   * all: flat brushes (water, fire torches, ...) that were causing bsp holes are no longer deleted but converted instead into semi-solid brushes
   * all: mover brushes are now converted to semi-solid brushes instead of solid brushes to prevent potential bsp holes
   * all: added extra scale options for conversion
   * ut3: now correctly handling "SoundSlots" property
   * ut3: fixed some resources not exported from map package
   * all: fixed lift destination for non moving movers
   * all: fixed some potential resources not exported
   * ut99: fixed bad export package name for textures in map package causing no texture match in UT4 import and bad scaling
   * ui: fixed some alignment issues, added github project link in menu
   * ci: fixed github build
   * tech: migrated from Java 13 to Java 17

 - 1.0.0 - 22/02/2020
   * ut3: added support for terrain conversion